Great Lakes Shipwreck Museum: Historic structures

 Assistant U.S. Coast Guard Chief's Quarters: this two-story dwelling was constructed in 1925 for the light station Chief and family.
 The GLSHS exhibited shipwreck artifacts in the first story of this building from 1985 until it constructed the museum in 1987.
-The first floor of the building is now used as 35-seat theater that shows a 20-minute video about the SS Edmund Fitzgerald as part of the museum tour.

 Crews quarters: the original location of this two-story frame building was threatened by shore erosion.
 It was sold to private owners and moved from the Whitefish Point Light Station.
 The GLSHS bought the building in 1990 and moved it back to a new location.
 GLSHS moved it again in 1999 to comply with the historic zone created by SHPO.
 GLSHS started renovation of the building in 2002 using $630,280 in TEA-21 federal grant funds.
-GLSHS announced that it would use the building as overnight rental housing for membership development that would not compete with the lodging establishments in the town of Paradise.
 The building is not open to the general public.

-Boat house: the Coast Guard constructed three boat houses at Whitefish Point.
-It is believed that the only remaining boat house was moved to its present location in the 1950s.
+Surfboat house: the Coast Guard constructed three boat houses at Whitefish Point.
+It is believed that the surfboat house was moved to its present location in the 1950s.
 GLSHS completed restoration of the boat house in 2001.
 The building displays a full-size replica Beebe-McClellan 26 ft surfboat and exhibits on the U.S. Life-Saving Service and U.S. Coast Guard Rescue Station as part of the museum tour for an admission fee.

 Frame storage building: the Coast Guard constructed this building for firewood storage.
-GLSHS uses it as a gift shop.
+GLSHS used it as a gift shop until 2006 when a new, larger building was constructed to house the shop.

 Chief's garage: the Coast Guard constructed a 3-car garage in 1940 that has remained in the same location.
-The WPBO uses the building as the "Owls Roost" gift shop, a bird banding lab, and a base for educational tours.
+The WPBO uses the building as a bird banding lab, and a base for educational tours.

 Other historic structures: an 1861 steel lamp oil house and a 1910 alcohol house have remained on the site since they were constructed.
 They were used to store fuel sources for the light before it was electrified in 1931.